Who will win the

 It is a time-honored tradition.
 Recent graduates join the exclusive ranks of Sweet Briar Alumnae.
 They enjoy the benefits of membership to this vast network of those who have gone before them, and they are the connective bridge to future graduates.
 It is about class unity.
 It is about women supporting women through philanthropy and volunteering.
 It is about the Sweet Briar Promise from one alumna to another, to yet another.

-Young Alumnae’s giving makes a difference, and last year they contributed $29,104 to the
+Young Alumnae giving makes a difference, and last year they contributed $29,104 in annual gifts.

 Young Alumnae Gift Recognition Societies